xrettle/WFGY/Avatar/README.md

 - a multilingual calibration surface
 - a future avatar ecosystem

-That is why the product has structure around routes, tuning, builds, evaluation, research, and later community sharing.
+That is why the product now has clear structure across docs, evaluation, research, and later community sharing, instead of staying a single pretty prompt surface.

 ---